Horace Pippin: Artworks

 Pippin's oeuvre includes a variety of subjects and compositional strategies.
-He began in the 1920s by burning designs into wood panels—mostly snow scenes—and adding paint in one or two colors to highlight specific components of the image.

 His first oil painting, The Ending of the War, Starting Home (1930–1933), depicts a scene informed by his experience at the Battle of Sechault, where he was shot.
 (It does not depict the official German surrender on November 11, 1918, which happened as he was recovering in a French hospital.)
 He also made the frame and decorated it with hand-carved war materiel, including German and French helmets and weapons.
 He painted World War I several times thereafter in the 1930s and once more in 1945.